Vegan substitutes keep improving.

 Any vegetable oil will work in a pinch because they’re essentially all fat.

-However, the texture won’t be quite the same.
+However, the texture won’t be quite the same since butter also contains a small amount of liquid.

-The 2 oils that I’ve seen recommended for baking more than any other are olive oil and sesame oil.
+The 2 oils that I use for baking more than any other are olive oil and sesame oil.
 Olive oil is often used alongside coconut oil in vegan butter recipes.

 They work best in recipes where flavor mainly comes from other sources other than the butter (e.g. gingerbread cookies).